Zlatko Hasanbegović: Early life and education

 Zlatko Hasanbegović was born on 14 June 1973 in Zagreb to ethnic Bosniak parents Zumreta Hasanbegović (née Prohić) from Gračanica and Ibrahim Hasanbegović from Bosanska Gradiška.
 His mother's side of the family moved from Gračanica (modern-day Bosnia and Herzegovina) to the Croatian capital of Zagreb in 1941.
 His maternal grandfather, Sabrija Prohić, was a rich industrialist with properties across the former Kingdom of Yugoslavia.
 During World War II, the Prohić family helped hide a Jewish girl from Gračanica in their house in Zagreb.
 Hasanbegović's grandparents Sabrija and Safeta Prohić, along with his aunt and uncle Esma and Avdo Prohić, were posthumously named Righteous Among the Nations by Israel in 2018.
 Hasanbegović was forbidden from attending the award ceremony.

-After the war, they were accused for smuggling foreign currency and arrested by the Communists.
+After the war, they were accused of smuggling foreign currency and arrested by the Communist authorities.
 Sabrija Prohić tried to escape to Argentina, but was caught and later killed as a class enemy, while their entire property was confiscated.

 Hasanbegović finished elementary and high school in Zagreb, after which he enrolled in Zagreb Faculty of Humanities and Social Sciences where he graduated in history.
 He gained his doctorate at the same Faculty in 2009 in the field of history under the supervision of Ivo Goldstein.